qianglise/CFcourse/content/target.rst

   2. data already exists on the device from a previous execution

-Such a host/device model is generally used by OpenMP for offloading:
+A host/device model is generally used by OpenMP for offloading:
  - Normally there is only one single host: CPU

  - but one or multiple target devices of the same kind: CPU, GPU, FPGA, ...

-- unless with unified shared memory, the host and device have separate memory address space
+ - unless with unified shared memory, the host and device have separate memory address spac

-gpu-derectives +

 .. note::